Fullmetal Alchemist 3: Kami o Tsugu Shōjo: Story

 Should the player have given Sophie enough items during the game, a different ending takes place.
-Norn, as in the bad ending, will meow for Sophie, only this time Sophie comes to her senses.
+Norn, as in the normal ending, will meow for Sophie, only this time Sophie comes to her senses.
 As Ed, Al, and Winry board the train home, Sophie runs to the station with Norn to try and say goodbye to them, only to see that their train has left.
 In spite of this, Sophie shouts out to the train, thanking them for everything – until it is seen that Ed, Al, and Winry never even got on the train.
 Upon seeing each other, the four friends embrace in happiness.

 Features

 This game features Tag Battle Mode, unlocking characters such as Roy Mustang, Riza Hawkeye, and Alex Louis Armstrong.
 In this mode, players can play alone, or with a partner and defeat all of the opponents to gain a record.

 Gallery has about 96 unlockable images, and 10 movie clips, three of which are the opening, a music video of Nana Kitade's song "Kanashimi no Kizu" (悲しみの傷) and a commercial for the game.
 To unlock them, the player must give items to Sophie when she is standing in the vacant church.
 To further experience, upon completing a game, save, and it will be listed as cleared one time.
 The 10th movie clip is only achievable upon defeating Führer King Bradley.

 Unlike the previous two installations, Fullmetal Alchemist 3 features a two player game.
 The player can switch between Edward and Alphonse and play either one of them at any point in the game.
 In tag battle mode, the same applies to all characters.

 As said before, giving items to Sophie will sometimes unlock pictures with small cutscene like dialogue, as well as characters available for tag battle mode, along with the fact that she will sometimes give an item back in return.